6 The Poisoning

 Consider the numbers.
 Anaerobic metabolisms – fermentation, sulfate reduction, methanogenesis – extract energy from organic molecules, but they leave much of the potential energy locked in the products.
 Fermentation of glucose to ethanol, for instance, captures only a fraction of the total energy available in the glucose molecule.
 The ethanol still has electrons to give; the organism simply cannot access them without a more powerful electron acceptor.

 Oxygen changes this calculation entirely.
 As a terminal electron acceptor, oxygen sits at the bottom of the thermodynamic hill – one of the strongest oxidants in the biological world.
 An organism that can pass electrons all the way from organic carbon to oxygen extracts far more energy per molecule of food than any anaerobic metabolism can.
-Roughly 15 to 16 times more ATP per glucose molecule, depending on the organism and the pathway.31
+Where fermentation yields about 2 ATP per glucose, aerobic respiration yields roughly 30–32 – an increase of more than an order of magnitude, though the exact ratio varies with organism and pathway.33

-This is not a subtle difference.
-It is the difference between subsistence and surplus.
+The difference is large.
 Anaerobic organisms survive; aerobic organisms thrive.
 They grow faster, maintain larger cells, and can afford the energetic overhead of complex internal structures.
-It is no coincidence that the evolution of large, complex eukaryotic cells – and eventually multicellular life – followed the Great Oxidation Event.
-The energy to build complex life was simply not available until oxygen made aerobic respiration possible.
+The rise of large, complex eukaryotic cells – and later multicellular life – tracks that shift.
+Oxygen made far more energy available per molecule of food, and complex life spent it.

 6.10 The long aftermath